Will low carbon innovation bring energy justice or further fuel poverty?

 Ultimately, decarbonising our energy system can work hand in hand with alleviating the impact of existing vulnerabilities to fuel poverty and enhancing principles of justice, but it also threatens to push people into new forms of fuel poverty and exclusion unless risks are pre-empted and actively mitigated.

-The study, entitled “Temporality, vulnerability, and energy justice in household low carbon innovations,” was published in the May 2019 (Volume 128) of Energy Policy.
+The study, entitled “Temporality, vulnerability, and energy justice in household low carbon innovations,” was published in May 2019 (Volume 128) of Energy Policy.